kellandamm/azure-intelligent-agent/CONFIGURATION.md

 > ⚠️ `sqlAzureAdAdminLogin` and `sqlAzureAdAdminSid` **cannot be empty**.
 Azure Policy blocks deployment if the inline `administrators` block is missing from the SQL server resource.

+> The App Service managed identity is granted database access (`CREATE USER ...
+FROM EXTERNAL PROVIDER`) **automatically on first startup** — no manual SQL step required.
+If auto-grant fails, see Phase 5 of [docs/QUICK_START.md](docs/QUICK_START.md#phase-5--sql-access) for the fallback manual steps.

 ---

 ### Authentication & Security